milensski/project-nexus/README.md

 This will start Angular server on your localhost

 ## Project Listings:
-Create detailed project listings with scope, objectives, and requirements.
+Create detailed project listings with description, category, and technical stack.
-Categories include web development, mobile apps, data analysis, and machine learning.
+Categories include Frontend, Backend, Full-stack.

 ## Browse and Apply:
 Students explore listings based on interests and skills.